 Key Takeaways From Disproved SEO Myths

 Follow the best practices consistently and watch your ranking improve over time.
 Abide by Google’s guidelines and steer clear of any violations.
 Ignore get-rich-quick scammers and invest in reputable SEO companies with proven track records of results.
-Ask for references and case studies from any SEO company you deal with in 2022.
+Ask for references and case studies from any SEO company you deal with.